hanie21/AutoSphereApi/README.md

 # AutoSphere API

 ## Description
 AutoSphere API is a .NET Core RESTful Web API designed to handle vehicle-related data with PostgreSQL as the database.
 This API allows operations like adding, searching, and saving vehicle data.
-It also integrates with a search engine (e.g., OpenSearch) for advanced searching capabilities.
+It also integrates with a search engine (e.g., OpenSearch) for advanced searching capabilities, including fuzzy matching for better search results.

+The API supports both basic and advanced searching:
+- **Basic Searching**: Allows filtering vehicles by parameters like make, model, price, mileage, etc.
+- **Advanced Searching**: Includes advanced filtering and fuzzy matching for more accurate results when dealing with misspelled or similar search terms.

 ## Technologies Used